Oliver Hartwich of the NZ Initiative revisits the broken window fallacy:

 3) job losses of 26,000 in other sectors.
 Retail and hospitality has been hit the hardest.

 The housing market shows the impact of a sudden reduction in supply.
 Prices have surged.
 According to MBIE data, rents in Canterbury TAs have risen by 8%-10%pa since the earthquake, while the national average has risen by 3%pa.
 House prices have risen in line with rents.
+Safety is a main concern when it comes to construction and you can learn more about the danger area warning lights here.

 Unless you are an existing home owner, unaffected by the quakes, your cost of living went up sharply.

 As someone who grew up in Canterbury, it is all too easy to see that the place has changed significantly because of the quakes.
 The costs are borne by the many, the benefits by the few.
+For reasonable options check the pros at EZ Window Solutions.